 The Planning Department has submitted an amendments to the Rank 2 West Side Strategic Plan to update a transportation network map for Volcano Mesa, the area that includes the Volcano Cliffs, Volcano Heights and Volcano Trails Sector Development Plan (SDP) areas.
-The amendments will be considered at the City Council’s Land Use, Planning, and Zoning (LUPZ) Committee hearing on Wednesday, August 13, 2014.
+The amendments will be considered by the City Council on Monday, September 15, 2014.

 The Volcano Mesa Amendment to the Rank 2 West Side Strategic Plan (WSSP) was adopted in February 2011.
 The Volcano Mesa Amendment includes policies to guide development in an area of approximately 3,500 acres surrounded on three sides by the Petroglyph National Monument.
 These include polices for open space and transportation to ensure development that is compatible with sensitive lands and that protects this unique national resource.

 On February 6, 2014, the Environmental Planning Commission (EPC) voted to recommend approval of text amendments submitted by the Planning Department for the WSSP Volcano Mesa Amendment.

 The amendments will next be heard by the City Councilor at its meeting on Monday, September 15, 2014.
 You are invited and encouraged to participate in the review process.
 For more information, please see "Opportunities to Review and Comment” below.
 A draft incorporating all recommended changes to date, including those added by the EPC and recommended by staff since the EPC hearing, can be downloaded below.